0xbharath/frida-nullcon25-workshop/src/setup.md

 1. Clone the workshop repo ``
 2. Build the Docker container `docker build -t frida-workshop .`
 3. Run the Docker container and get shell access `docker run -it --rm frida-workshop /bin/bash`

-## Setup using existing Docker image
+4. You can get additional shells on the Docker by running `docker exec <CONTAINER_ID> -it /bin/bash`

 ## Few points about the setup

 1. You can work with bash shell inside the container but `tmux` is installed and preferred (https://tmuxcheatsheet.com/)
-2. `~/exercises` directory has all the hands-on exercises
+2. `~/exercises` directory on the container has all the hands-on exercises related files